homer0/jimpex/README.md

 - **Error handler:** Allows you to generate responses for errors and potentially hide uncaught exceptions under a generic message, unless it's disabled via configuration settings.
 - **Force HTTPS:** Redirect all incoming traffic from HTTP to HTTPS.
 It also allows you to set routes to ignore the redirection.
+- **HSTS header:** It configures a `Strict-Transport-Security` header and includes it on every response.
 - **Fast HTML:** Allows your app to skip unnecessary processing by showing an specific HTML when a requested route doesn't have a controller for it or is not on a "whitelist".
 - **Show HTML:** A really simple middleware to serve an HTML file.
 Its true feature is that it can be hooked up to the **HTML Generator** service.
 - **Version validator:** If you mount it on a route it will generate a `409` error if the request doesn't have a version parameter with the same version as the one on the configuration.